 Why your coffee grinder is more important than your coffee machine.

-Is your coffee grinder more important than your coffee machine?
+Is your coffee bean grinder more important than your coffee vending machine?

-A little-known secret in the world of coffee is that the coffee grinder is much more important than the coffee machine you use.
+A little-known secret in the world of coffee is that the coffee grinder is much more important than the commercial coffee vending machine you use.

 As people say, ‘put rubbish in, get rubbish out’.